15 Books You Need To Help You Teach Character to Your Kids

 Will Jessica find a friend at school?
 It’s not easy when you’re shy, so every day she brings her cardboard box filled with something different to share.
 Finally, she discovers that all she truly needs to share is herself.
 Great story about having self-confidence, and making friends.

-10. Tale of 2 Beasts – Ages 5-7
+10. Tale of 2 Beasts

 When a little girl rescues a strange beast from the woods, she takes him home.
 But for some reason, the little beast is not happy!
-There are two sides to every story, and this funny and charming tale is no exception.
+There are two sides to every story, and the Tale of 2 Beasts is no exception.
 This book teaches children the need to have perspective, and know that it’s okay to be different.

 11. Do Nice, Be Kind – Ages 7+